rezazzr/BReAD/README.md

 3. **Continual Prompt Optimization (CPO)**
    Drop-in utilities adapt an expert prompt tuned on, say, `gpt-3.5-turbo` to the shiny new `gpt-4o` (or any other API model) **without hose-pipe re-tuning**.
 Migration convergence is 6–8 % faster in our BBH benchmarks.

-Below are two **Markdown** tables you can paste straight into `README.md`.
-They reproduce the numbers and significance markers from the LaTeX originals while keeping everything GitHub-friendly.

 ---

 ### 1 · Prompt-optimization results  *(model: `gpt-3.5-turbo`)*